ctSkennerton/personal_site/content/about.md

 draft: false
 ---

-I am a Data Engineer currently working at [Pendulum Therapeutics](http://pendulum.co) .
+I am a Data/Software Engineer currently working at [Pendulum Therapeutics](http://pendulum.co) .
 I received my PhD at [UQ](http://uq.edu.au) in the [Australian Centre for Ecogenomics](http://ecogenomic.org).
 Throughout my PhD I was at the interface of microbial ecology, chemical engineering, and computational biology and have gained many skills ranging from microscopy, reactor operation and computer programming.

-I love looking at genomes and developing hypotheses on ecology and physiology based on genomic data.
-My current role is developing and engineering serverless bioinformatics pipelines using [AWS](https://aws.amazon.com), however my background in molecular biology allows me to effectively work in collaboration with wet-lab scientists and to place the inferences of metagenomic data into a broader biological framework.
+During my PhD, I developed many data analysis skills, including statistical inference, programming, and developing novel bioinformatics algorithms.
+I further honed these skills as a postdoctoral researcher at Caltech developing a SQL database to integrate diverse data sources while mentoring PhD students in bioinformatics.

+I transitioned to working in industry at Second Genome where I used my bioinformatics knowledge to implement scalable data analysis workflows in AWS.
+At Pendulum Therapeutics I have been involved in all aspects of the software and data stack including full-stack development of internal web applications, ETL and ELT pipelines, data warehousing, third-party data integrations, deployment/devops on AWS, and reporting and analytics.

+I’m fluent in Python, however I have written software in diverse languages including Javascript, Typescript, Perl, R, Smalltalk, Java, and C++.
+As part of my duties I regularly collaborate with members of the scientific team and with non-technical members of the company to understand user requirements and build solutions for laboratory and manufacturing teams.
+I am passionate about analysis automation, eﬀicient data processing, and believe strongly in version control, test-driven development, and literate programming techniques to ensure reproducibility.